jlambert121/jlambert121-trusted_ca/README.md

     class { 'trusted_ca': }
 ```

-Install a self-signed SSL certificate into the system's global trusted keystore
+Install a self-signed SSL certificate into the system's global trusted keystore from a source file

 ```puppet
     class { 'trusted_ca': }